fmz/CarND-Behavioral-Cloning-P3/writeup_template.md

 To combat the overfitting, I modified the model so that it uses less epochs, but I also added dropout layers in order to combat the rising loss values in the validation set.

 Then I added 1x1 convolutional layers, before and after the original convolutional layers in the model.
 The first layer's job is to reduce the 3 color channels (RGB) into a single, smooth channel.
-The latter's job is to slightly increase the dimensionality of the hidden features before the fully connected layers.
+The latter's job is to slightly normalize the hidden features before the fully connected layers.

 The final step was to run the simulator to see how well the car was driving around track one.
 It took a little while to convince the car to stay on track, but adding extra data, tuning my parameters, and doing a bit of data augmentation did the trick.